jmcg015/CV/README.md

 ## Hobbies

 **General fitness** I enjoy doing a variety of workouts throughout the week, from strength-focused weight sessions, to HIIT sessions or yoga.

-**Snowboarding/Skiing** I love to hit the slopes, I'm a better skiier but am slowly getting better at snowboarding.
+I also love skiing and snowboarding when I get the opportunity.

 **Travel** Learning new languages, cultures and seeing different parts of the world is always an exciting adventure.
+I can speak French, Japanese as well as beginner Spanish, Dutch (which I'm currently learning) and even some Te Reo Māori.

+**Reading and writing** I love to read both fiction and non-fiction.
+My all-time favourite books are *The Lord of the Rings* by J.R.R Tolkien and *Gates of Fire* by Steven Pressfield.
+I also enjoy creative writing, as well as writing on my [blog](https://medium.com/@joewmcgarry)

+**Gaming** I have enjoyed playing various games since I was a child, some of my favourites are *Crash Bandicoot*, *Mass Effect*, *StarCraft II* and I'm currently enjoying *Guild Wars 2*.

+**Music** Despite not having much musical talent, I am currently teaching myself to play the guitar which is something I have wanted to do for a long time.